mjancarik/merkur/docs/docs/integration-with-app.md

 # Integration with your app

-The Merkur widget can be connected with any framework or library but we can use it with other languages like PHP, Python or Java of course.
+Merkur widget can be connected with any framework or library but we can use it with other languages like PHP, Python or Java of course.
 It use REST/GRAPHQL API which has got predefined and extensible response body.

 ## API call for widget properties